 Insomnia is common among seniors who don’t engage in enough activities during the day.
 Make sure your loved one participates in some sort of exercise each day to burn off energy.
 Even doing a few chair or bed exercises can stimulate the body during times of illness so it’s easier to sleep well at night.

 For seniors with mobility limitations or health conditions that make it difficult to exercise safely on their own, a professional caregiver can be a wonderful asset.
-If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of senior home care.
+If your aging loved one needs help managing everyday tasks or encouragement to adopt healthier lifestyle choices, turn to Home Care Assistance, a leading provider of home care.
 Prescott Home Care Assistance provides professional in-home caregivers around the clock to help seniors live longer, happier, and healthier lives.

 Address Specific Complaints